lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="fruits_and_veg_2.png" title="All of modern fruit and vegetable produce is a result of selective breeding: man-made fruits and vegetables don't exist in the wild.
 We have bred plants for about 10,000 years, making them bigger, sweeter, less bitter, less toxic (less cyanide in seeds), seedless, etc. Wild fruits are smaller, not sweet, hard or inedible and full of seeds." >}}

 ### Animals

-Artificial selection has a tendency to evolve animals into phenotypic extremes that would not be good strategies in nature, due to the difference in selection objectives.
-This is the case for many dog breeds, horses and cattle.

 - Cats
 - Dogs